Ella36/xcom2-custom-names/README.md

 repeat until you have enough Toms

 ![Ingame result](img/screenshot_clones.png)

-## What bytestring do? lastname overwriting
+## How?
+What bytestring do, lastname overwriting

 ImHex screenshot
 1, 2 numbers correlate with name length